 Hummus is by far the king of Middle Eastern vegan dishes.
 It has become so popular that it is not uncommon to find it on the menus of none Middle Eastern restaurants.

 Fattoush is the go to Middle Eastern vegan dish for those who love salad.
 It is primarily made up of vegetables, pita chips and herbs.
 The vegetables and herbs might vary from one restaurant to the next though.
 Vegetables might include lettuce, tomatoes, cucumbers, radishes, green peppers and green onions with some chefs choosing to remove or add a vegetable.
-However, to have great fattoush, most agree that the thing you shouldn’t remove is the sumac spice.
+The salad dressing is also a blend of garlic, lemon & olive oil However, to have great fattoush, most agree that the thing you shouldn’t remove is the sumac spice.

 This meat ball lookalike is a favorite appetizer for vegans and none vegans alike.
 Like hummus, falafel is made from chickpeas.
-Add to that herbs and spices and you get what can be a very satisfying meal.
+Add to that herbs, vegetables and spices and you get what can be a very satisfying meal.

 You have the option to have your falafel baked or fried.
 Plus, there are so many ways to eat falafel.
 Enjoy it in a pita sandwich, served with tahini dip, in a salad wrap and so much more.
 What’s not to love?

 The aroma is what sets basmati apart from other rice, indeed the word basmati translates to ‘full of aroma’ in Hindi.
 That’s not all that makes it a go to for many diners.
 It can be eaten brown or white, steamed or fried.
-Take the flavor and nutrient value up a notch by opting for a vegetable fried pilau.
+Take the flavor and nutrient value up a notch by adding falafels & vegetables to the rice.

 Texture and flavor are key to a good vegan dish.
 For the best Middle Eastern vegan dishes, go to a restaurant with a reputation for making their dishes with fresh ingredients and spices.
 At Tahinis we do just that